Officials: Vegas patrol officer fatally shot; suspect held - NewsBreak

 Thai was a firearms instructor among "many roles over the years," the department honor guard said on Twitter.

-The department allocated $30,000 to settle a discrimination case Thai filed in 2011 with the U.S. Equal Employment Opportunity Commission, claiming he was subjected to different employment conditions because of his race, according to a Las Vegas Review-Journal report.

-Thai became the first Las Vegas police officer killed by gunfire in the line of duty since October 2017, when Officer Charleston Hartfield was shot and killed by a gunman who opened fire from a high-rise hotel into an open-air concert crowd on the Las Vegas Strip.
+Thai is the first Las Vegas police officer killed by gunfire in the line of duty since October 2017, when Officer Charleston Hartfield was shot and killed by a gunman who opened fire from a high-rise hotel into an open-air concert crowd, killing 58 people and injuring hundreds in the deadliest mass shooting in modern U.S. history.
 Hartfield was attending the concert.
-Fifty-eight people died that night and hundreds were injured in the deadliest mass shooting in modern U.S. history.

-Two officers, Igor Soldo and Alyn Beck, were killed in June 2014 when they were ambushed as they sat as a pizza shop by a married couple who espoused anti-government views.
-They also killed a man in a nearby Walmart before dying in a confrontation with police.
+Two officers, Igor Saldo and Alyn Beck, were killed in an ambush shooting in June 2014 as they sat as a pizza shop.

-This story corrects the name spelling of Officer Igor Soldo in the final paragraph.